-The hat below is a Ladies’ Bonnet.
+Another of the hat fashions for October 1897 is the Ladies’ Bonnet shown below.
 This was a seasonable hat created from velvet and decorated with “ostrich tips, jet balls, buckles, a velvet loop, and an aigrette.”
 To keep the hat securely on the head, velvet ribbon tie-strings were attached at the back to be “bowed daintily under the chin.”
-When tie-strings were not available to secure a hat to a woman’s head, she likely used a hatpin.
+When tie-strings were not available to secure a hat to a woman’s head, she used a hatpin.

 Women of the Victorian Era also loved their hats.
 One hat designated as a Theatre Hat was a dainty chapeau created from a shimmering grey velvet.
 It was also trimmed with willowy curled plumes at the rear, a towering aigrette on the left side, and either a steel, jet, or jeweled ornament pinned on top of the crown in the center.
 Additionally, at this time, theatre hats were often dominated by jeweled pins, ornaments, or buckles.

-- “Millinery,” The Delineator, Vol. L, No. 4, October 1897
+- The Delineator, Vol. L, No. 4, October 1897, p.
+436.

-- The Theatre, Vol. 12, 1910
+- The Theatre, p.
+105.